 Sandler, Wendy.
 (2016).
 A thespian grammar of the body.
 EVOLANG 11.

 Research and performance team:

 Director and Senior Researcher: Atay Citron

-Associate Director and Producer: Michal Vaknin, Adva Weinstein
+Associate Directors and Producers: Michal Vaknin, Adva Weinstein

 Actors: Shoval Ben Ze’ev, Lee Dan, Iliya Markov, Ella Okhotin, Alaa Sarsour-Sayad, Nurit Shalom, Adis Tesffa Sibaht, Alon Zenou, Golan Zino

 Principal Investigator: Wendy Sandler